argumentcomputer/lurk-beta/spec/reduction-notes.md

-The [Lurk Language Specification](https://github.com/lurk-lang/lurk/blob/master/spec/v0-1.md) defines evaluation semantics without specifying the internal data structures or computational steps which an implementation must use to calculate an evaluation. `lurk-rs` implements a concrete instance of the Lurk language for which proofs of correct evaluation can be generated. `lurk-rs` generates zk-SNARKs for multiple backends, and verification of these proofs requires reference to a verification key whose identity is derived from the computation encoded in the corresponding arithmetic circuit.
+The [Lurk Language Specification](https://github.com/lurk-lang/lurk/blob/master/spec/v0-1.md) defines evaluation semantics without specifying the internal data structures or computational steps which an implementation must use to calculate an evaluation. `lurk-rs` implements a concrete instance of the Lurk language for which proofs of correct evaluation can be generated. `lurk-rs` generates zk-SNARK proofs for multiple backends, and verification of these proofs requires reference to a verification key whose identity is derived from the computation encoded in the corresponding arithmetic circuit.
 The initial Lurk circuit implementation is specified as a Rank-1 Constraint System (R1CS), from which Groth16 or Nova proofs are created.